 - Eating non-food items (e.g. dirt, grass, paper)

 What happens during a session?

-The sessions are play-based and can sometimes get messy, as we involve all the senses – taste, sight, touch, smell and hearing.
-We take small steps, allowing children to feel comfortable with each new texture and taste before moving onto the next.
-Depending on the underlying challenges, you may see your child participating in sensory integration activities or completing exercises to strengthen the muscles needed for eating or using their senses to learn more about the food’s properties.
+The sessions are play-based and can sometimes get messy, as we involve all the senses – taste, sight, touch, smell, and hearing.
+We take small steps, allowing children to feel comfortable with each new texture and taste before moving on to the next.
+Depending on the underlying challenges, you may see your child participating in sensory integration activities, completing exercises to strengthen the muscles needed for eating, or using their senses to learn more about the food’s properties.

 Locations – clinic, mobile and telehealth